 Saul set out breathing threats, armed with letters and certainty.
 He ended up being led by the hand, humbled and hungry for the One he had opposed.
 You may recognize that arc: the shift from confident control to honest need.
 When our ideas or identities feel welded in place, God’s kindness can feel like sunrise through closed blinds—gentle yet undeniable.

-Paul’s Conversion shows how grace shaping a bold life meets us not merely at our best but right inside our blind spots.
+Paul’s conversion shows how grace shaping a bold life meets us right inside our blind spots.
 It does not belittle conviction; it re-aims it.
 The God who met Saul did not erase his zeal; the Spirit reoriented it toward love, service, and witness.
-In that way, conversion is less a demolition and more a careful renovation—old beams strengthened, new light poured in.
+Conversion is a careful renovation—old beams strengthened, new light poured in.

 Reflecting on Scripture together